CynthiaMehul/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm
 Step 1: Start the program.

 Step 2: Import necessary libraries for data handling, machine learning, and evaluation.
 Fetch the California housing dataset and create a DataFrame with features and the target.

 Step 3: Select the first three features and combine the target with the seventh feature.Split the data into training and testing sets.

-Step 4: Apply StandardScaler to normalize both X and Y for training and testing datasets Step 5: Initialize an SGDRegressor model.Use MultiOutputRegressor to handle multiple outputs.
+Step 4: Apply StandardScaler to normalize both X and Y for training and testing datasets.

+Step 5: Initialize an SGDRegressor model.Use MultiOutputRegressor to handle multiple outputs.

 Step 6: Fit the model to the scaled training data.

-Step 7: Predict on the test set.Inverse transform the predictions and test data to their original scale Step 8: Calculate the Mean Squared Error (MSE) between the predicted and actual values.
+Step 7: Predict on the test set.Inverse transform the predictions and test data to their original scale.

+Step 8: Calculate the Mean Squared Error (MSE) between the predicted and actual values.

 Step 9: Print the MSE and display the first few predictions.

 Step 10: End the program.

 ## Program: